wwucla/wwucla.github.io/_posts/2024-09-10-inference-optimization.md

 <p align="center">
   <img src="/images/inference-optimization/streamingllm.png" width="700"><br />
-  Figure: StreamingLLM vs existing methods [source: StreamingLLM paper]
+  Figure 16: StreamingLLM vs existing methods [source: StreamingLLM paper]
 </p>

 In streaming settings, StreamingLLM outperforms the sliding window recomputation baseline by up to 22.2× speedup.
 Interestingly, it also adopted the **PagedAttention** proposed in the previous section, which allows easy pin-coding of the physical KV block of attention sink tokens in memory.